top of page

 "First, power banks, which use lithium-ion batteries, need to be stored in carry-on baggage only.
 Second, power banks over a certain size cannot be brought onto flights at all. " (100+ watts)

-Q) Should i take malaria pills?
+Q) Should I take malaria pills?

 A) I cannot answer that for you, but services such as Passport Health do recommend malaria pills for India.
 On the other hand, everyone i have known (including myself) that has gotten the pills has stopped taking them after about the 3rd or 4th day.
 The queezy feeling the pills give just isn't worth it to most people.
 Nevertheless, if you do opt to not take them you should keep a good mosquito repellent around; esp for the early morning and evenings. -You're going to want to do this anyway!

-Flight Information
+Arrival Information

 If you are coming from the USA then you will probably need to pick your day of departure to be 2 days prior to the program start date.
 However, this is not because it takes 2 days to get to India, but because you are flying into the future, so to speak, as India is 10.5 hours ahead of the US in time (EST)..